browserengineering/book/book/html.md

 [Chapter 1](http.md#exercises), but make it syntax-highlight the source code of HTML pages.
 Keep source code for HTML tags in a normal font, but make text contents bold.
 If you've implemented it, wrap text in `<pre>` tags as well to preserve line breaks.
-Use your browser's HTML lexer to implement the syntax highlighter.
+Hint: subclass the HTML parser and use it to implement your syntax highlighter.